altnetseattle/olympia_software_craftsmanship_workshop/Slides/Refactoring/Refactoring.markdown

 # The 3-state machine
 Red-Green-Refactor:

 * Red -> Adding new features <- breaking tests
 * Green -> Features implemented, barely
-* Refactor -> Technical debt paid off
+* Refactor -> pay down Technical Debt

 # No new features
 Should not "go red" while refactoring